current band and bio photos courtesy of David Cupp

 Band history:

 Our very first performance in 2001 featured Richard and Steve, along with Tyler Grant on guitar and Fred Wade on bass.
-Tyler was soon headed to find his well-deserved fortune as a Nashville musician (now Colorado) and Fred was playing with other SoCal bands, so the band personnel changed.
+Tyler was soon headed to find his well-deserved fortune as a nationally recognized musician, first in Nashville, now Colorado, and Fred was playing with other SoCal bands, so the band personnel changed.

-The band’s first paying gig, in October 2003 with Richard, Steve Dame, Beth Mosko, Lisa Burns, and John Highkin, was as the opening act for David Parmley & Continental Divide.
+The band’s first paying gig, in October 2003 with Richard, Steve Dame, Beth Mosko, Lisa Burns, and John Highkin as the opening act for David Parmley & Continental Divide.
 We opened for a Danny Paisley and Southern Grass concert in Carlsbad in 2009.
 We've even played a gig accompanying a modern dance performance with the San Diego Dance Theatre at the San Diego Museum of Art.
-We love playing Summergrass, San Diego's premier bluegrass festival held each year in August.
-We played Summergrass in 2004, 2009, 2011 and 2013.
+We have loved playing Summergrass, San Diego's premier bluegrass festival held each year in August and hope to be back soon with the current lineup.
+We played Summergrass in 2004, 2009, 2011, 2013 and 2016.
 Photos from

 Check our schedule on the Schedule section of the website.
 There's a list of places where we've played, too, at the bottom of the Schedule page.